lpmi-13/kubernetes-the-hard-way-linode/docs/03-compute-resources.md

 ...the sytax for the rules is...verbose, so it's easier to just pipe from a file

-(might need to add an accept for port 80 to these...remains to be seen)

 INBOUND_RULES=$(jq < config/inbound_rules.json)
 OUTBOUND_RULES=$(jq < config/outbound_rules.json)

 ```
 FIREWALL_ID=$(linode-cli firewalls create \